Variational certification of quantum devices: Introduction

 Even for NISQ-era devices, working in the $10^2$ qubits regime, to ensure that the quantum device provided by the merchant or the developer indeed executes the desired task, it must undergo the certification procedure.
 Even if the accurate control of quantum information systems foreshadows numerous applications in the area of data processing, the complexity of such devices renders the certification of their correct operating a significant challenge~\cite{eisert2019quantum,kliesch2020theory}.

-Certification tasks are particularly demanding in quantum computing applications as the task of certifying the properties of a quantum system is equivalent to reproducing the result obtained by it by in the classical simulation.
-This, however, is computationally hard, which is exactly the point of the quantum supremacy ~\cite{harrow2017quantum,boixo2018characterizing,arute2019quantum}.
+Certification tasks are particularly demanding in quantum computing applications as the task of certifying the properties of a quantum system is equivalent to reproducing the result obtained by it in the classical simulation.
+This, however, is computationally hard, which is exactly the point of the quantum supremacy~\cite{harrow2017quantum,boixo2018characterizing,arute2019quantum}.

-The need and hardness of the certification of the quantum devices stemms mainly from the intrinsic computational advantages offered by quantum computers.
+The difficulty of the certification of the quantum devices stems mainly from the intrinsic computational advantages offered by quantum computers.
 Thus, it is natural to consider the possibility of utilizing quantum computers for providing the certification of quantum devices.
 In this work we investigate such a scenario by providing a certification scheme based on the structure of the space of quantum operations.
 The natural correspondence between states and operations in the quantum mechanics gives rise to new methods of information processing beyond the scope of classical mechanics.

 The ideas presented in this work are organized according to the following plan.
-We start with the preliminaries concerning the problems related to distinguishability of states and operations, and we recall some standard mathematical apparatus utilized for investigating these matters.
-Next, in Section~\ref{sec:fidelity-estimation}, we consider a scenario in which quantum devices need to undergo a certification procedure and introduced two schemes for using in such a scenario.
+We start with the preliminaries concerning the problems related to the distinguishability of states and operations, and we recall standard mathematical apparatus utilized for investigating these matters.
+Next, in Section~\ref{sec:fidelity-estimation}, we consider a scenario in which quantum devices need to undergo a certification procedure and introduce two schemes.
 In Section~\ref{sec:proc-compare}, we compare the discussed certification procedures and investigate their behaviour for the random quantum operations.
-We conclude the paper Section \ref{sec:final} by discussing in the features and limitations of the introduced schemes and their possible applications.
+We also provide the analysis of the impact of noise models on the efficiency of the variational fidelity estimation for random quantum operations.
+We conclude the paper in Section \ref{sec:final} by discussing the features and limitations of the introduced schemes and their possible applications.